 Which countries do you sell to?

 People in different countries use different payment processors, so you should know which ones your international customers prefer.
-You should also consider language and currency support when choosing your WP payment processor.
+It would be best to consider language and currency support when choosing your WP payment processor.
 Lastly, make sure their payment processor is compatible with the payment gateway on your site.

 Can you guarantee secure transactions?

-In order to ensure transaction security, make sure your e-commerce payment provider is PCI (payment card industry) compliant.
-Such compliance is a guarantee to safeguard customer’s information.
+To ensure transaction security, make sure your e-commerce payment provider is PCI (payment card industry) compliant.
+Such compliance is a guarantee to safeguard customers' information.

 How to Add Payment Gateway in WordPress

-The most common way to let your customers checkout at your WordPress website is installing a Woocommerce plugin, WordPress core ally in terms of online sales.
-Still, mind that you will need additional arrangements if you want to sell not products, but services.
+The most common way to let your customers checkout at your WordPress website is by installing a Woocommerce plugin, WordPress core ally, for online sales.
+Still, you will need additional arrangements to sell not products but services.
 This is where Booknetic comes in handy.

 How to Integrate Payment Gateway in WordPress Without Woocommerce

-If you are selling only one or a few items on your Website (for example, a book, a course, or a few exclusive artwork) or use a Booknetic to allow your customers to book online, you do not need any additional Woocommerce functionality.
-You may easily set up a payment gateway by adding “payment buttons” from PayPal or Stripe.
-Alternatively, you may use our appointment scheduling plugin which also integrates with these payment systems.
+If you are selling only one or a few items on your Website (for example, a book, a course, or a few exclusive artworks) or use a Booknetic to allow your customers to book online, you do not need any additional Woocommerce functionality.
+You may easily set up a payment gateway by adding "payment buttons" from PayPal or Stripe.
+Alternatively, you may use our appointment scheduling plugin to integrate with these payment systems.

 PayPal has a buy now button that allows you to accept payments with WordPress.
 You can generate a code for one or many buttons and insert it on your site.
-When your customers click the button, they are able to send you payments through PayPal.
+When your customers click the button, they can send you payments through PayPal.
 Here are the steps to take: